tanghaoyu258/ACRM-for-moment-retrieval/README.md

 The pre-trained glove embedding that we use is [glove.840B.300d.zip](https://nlp.stanford.edu/projects/glove/) trained with the Common Crawl (840B tokens, 2.2M vocab, cased, 300d vectors, 2.03 GB download), which shall be unzipped and stored in 'Home_path/data/TMLGA'.

-The code is based on https://github.com/crodriguezo/TMLGA.
+The code is based on ``https://github.com/crodriguezo/TMLGA``.
 And thanks to their features.

-run the program with 'python main.py --config-file experiments/tacos_train.yaml'
+run the program with ``python main.py --config-file experiments/tacos_train.yaml``

 # Citing